josh-works/josh-works.github.io/_pages/robert-moses.md

 >
 > **For the past few years I’ve had the sense of wearing an oversized grownup life that wasn’t actually mine, while that magical rite of passage into adulthood continued to elude me**.
 Maybe when I have children things will click into place, I’ve mused, listening to Talking Heads with one ear and sort of doubting it....
 Part of this might be generational; if thirty is the new twenty, it’s no wonder that I get that Lost Boys feeling, and shrug confusedly when overnight company makes fun of my teddy bear.
 >
 > **I’m pleased to announce that thanks to the glory of Robert Caro, this stage is basically behind me.
-Having finally finished The Power Broker, I feel much more like a grownup, and believe it or not, I’m pretty into that.**
+Having finally finished _The Power Broker_, I feel much more like a grownup, and believe it or not, I’m pretty into that.**
 >
 > When I was a little kid, I felt that the adults around me had a thick, rich, complicated understanding of the way the world worked.
 They knew things – facts, history – and they understood processes and people and the way something like a bond measure or a public authority worked.
 It was this understanding – which they had, and I didn’t – that made me a child, and them adults.
 Grownups had an infrastructure of information, truth, and insight that I lacked.
 >